About estimated conversions

-- On his work computer, John clicks on an ad about purchasing a movie ticket.
-Later, once he’s confirmed which movie he wants to see, John uses his home computer to go directly to the website that the ad suggested and makes a purchase.
+- While looking at a website on his work computer, John clicks on an image ad for cinema tickets.
+Later, he decides to see a film and uses his home computer to go directly to the website that the ad suggested and makes a purchase.

 Example of a cross-browser conversionWhen a browser is launched in an app, it's often considered separate from the general browser on the phone.
 Similarly, people might use Chrome one day and another brand of browser the next.

 - Conversions generated by calls from mobile search ads are counted in standard conversions that can be used in Conversion Optimiser.

 - Calls placed after viewing ads on tablets and computers are included in the Estimated Total Conversions column.

 These updates will be available for advertisers in the US, the United Kingdom, Germany and France.

 Phone calls are an important channel for research and purchasing, with 70% of mobile searchers reporting using click to call functionality to connect with a business directly from the search results.
 In fact, consumers make more than 40M calls directly from Google ads every month.

 Cross-device and cross-browser conversions are estimated using aggregate and anonymised data from people who have previously signed in to Google.
 Based on this aggregated data, we create an anonymous, aggregate estimate of the number of cross-device conversions attributed to AdWords campaigns.

 Like all other conversions, cross-device conversions uses what's called "last paid click" attribution.
 This means that the conversions are attributed to the ad that was last clicked before people make a purchase, submit a lead, download an app, place a call or otherwise take a valuable action.